CFI-UL/gates_of_madness/README.md

 then from the vm, `make` will cross-compile, push and run the binary on an openwrt instance running on 192.168.1.1

+`make install` setups the scripts and upload the sesame binary to /usr/sbin/

 ## utils/

 some helper scripts to play with gpio, `make helper` will push them to the router